cjgv1809/UpTask-MERN-stack-backend/README.md

 - Mongoose as ORM
 - MongoDB as Database
 - MVC architecture
 - Socket.io implemented real-time updates when updating, deleting, or creating new tasks for any project previously created inside the app
+- Add Cypress package for e2e testing in the frontend

 ## Tech Stack